Review Summary: Refreshing and cathartic as ever.

 is one of the few vague remnants of their past.
-Recent progressive rock has seemed to follow a trend of sadness and mourning, despite its’ psychedelic and poppy origins in the 1960’s and 70’s.
-Anathema’s recent releases follow this trend, and having started as a doom metal band, one would expect them to be the most depressing of them all.
-Instead, they have surprisingly upheld themes of love and spirituality compared to their more cynical contemporaries.
-Synth experimentation and uplifting dense sounding guitars are the name of the game here, and after almost twenty years have finally nailed their sound, correcting previous mistakes and streamlining their sound to be more organic and consistent than ever before.
-Anathema have only gained mainstream success in recent years due to their third major shift in sound.
-Already three albums in to their new era, this would be a perfect time for them to play it safe.
-While to the cynical listener Distant Satellites could appear to suffer from a lack of risk taking, a number of subtle changes found throughout make it clear that they are not going by-the-numbers here.
+Recent progressive rock has seemed to follow a trend of sadness and mourning, despite many of the psychedelic and poppy origins in the 1960s and 70s.
+Anathema’s recent releases follow this trend, and having started as a doom metal band, one would expect their sound to be the most depressing of them all.
+Instead, they have surprisingly upheld themes of love and spirituality, compared to their more cynical contemporaries.
+Synth experimentation and uplifting, but dense walls of guitars are the new style for Anathema.
+Despite peaking that sound with their 2010 comeback, Distant Satellites

-Dusk (Dark Is Descending) displays one of the best instances of matured songwriting and risk taking on the album.
-After a very Anathema-sounding first half, it descends into a quiet interlude before building and building and building until… nothing.
+caps off a trilogy of sorts for Anathema, and manages to correct a few of their mistakes while rounding out the threesome.
+Progressive rock epics are nowhere to be found, stubbornly holding the listener’s attention throughout the shortened, more immediate effects.
+“Dusk (Dark Is Descending)” displays one of the best instances of streamlined songwriting and risk taking on the album.
+After a typical sounding first half for the band, it descends into a quiet interlude before building and building and building until… nothing.
 The song just ends.
 Moments like this make the seasoned listener wonder what just happened.
-Where is the explosion of synths and pounding drums?
-The heartfelt, emotional singing about inspiration and love" It happened, but was simply a straight continuation of the quieter section, and is one of the most successful and subtle examples of how great Anathema are at playing with listener expectations.
-Ariel and Anathema follows the structure of what might be considered a typical Anathema ballad, uplifting piano and synths over beautiful vocals gradually building in intensity, but not necessarily with the explosion of sound their prog epics display.
+Where is the explosion of synths and pounding drums" The heartfelt, emotional singing about inspiration and love" It happened, but was simply a straight continuation of the more subtle build-ups, and is one of the most successful and subtle examples of how great Anathema are at playing with listener expectations.
+Songs like “Ariel” and “Anathema” also follow the structure of what might be considered a typical Anathema ballad, uplifting piano and synths over beautiful vocals gradually building in intensity, but not necessarily with the explosion of sound their prog epics display.
 These tracks instead treat the listener to a chiming guitar lead over a wall of sound that sounds strangely original and wholly satisfying, even in the context of listener expectations.

-Vocalist Lee Douglas (sister of drummer John Douglas) has had a sporadic role in Anathema’s past, sometimes having whole songs to herself while never appearing again on the album or popping up in the background of certain songs to be just another instrument against the dense musical backdrop.
-Her role has always seemed to be as a random guest singer despite always holding her own against the Cavanagh brothers.
-Here she is finally integrated into the music and is used appropriately and consistently, sometimes even being the difference between a song’s success or of its reach exceeding its grasp, exhibited best in one of the album highlights The Lost Song Part 1.
-Her harmonizing vocals with Cavanagh’s over pounding drums and spacey descending piano lines make the song sound fuller and more wholly satisfying than if Cavanagh were on his own.
+Vocalist Lee Douglas (sister of drummer John Douglas) has had a sporadic role in Anathema’s past.
+Her voice would sometimes carry whole songs, but might never appear again on the album, or she would randomly pop up in the background of certain songs to be just another instrument against the dense musical backdrop.
+Her role has always seemed to be one of a casual guest singer, but here is finally integrated into the music and used appropriately, as well as consistently.
+She is at times the perfect element for a song to reach its full potential.
+Her harmonizing vocals with Cavanagh in “The Lost Song Part 1” is a powerful display, and an album highlight.